whscienceteacher/whscienceteacher.github.io/README.md

 [Gel and Restriction Enzymes](/gelre/) - **Biology** - An old request of my wife's - Two simulations.
 The first is using restriction enzymes without sticky ends.
 The second is moving DNA segments a la gel electrophoresis.
 Keeps track of how many you have done.

+[Microscope Label](./draglabel/microscope/) - **Biology** - Drag the parts of a microscope onto a diagram.
+It will check your work.
+Made on commission.
+The code for dragging labels is easy to put on a different image if anyone has a request.

 [Transcription and Translation](/transcriptiontranslation/) - **Biology** - Move base pairs around to transcribe off an open DNA sequence and then act as tRNA and bring in the right amino acid using a chart.
 I'm going to be honest.
 This app is so old I don't really remember making it but I tested it out and it seems to work fine. **There is a new, cleaner version of this that also show protein folding.
 See Dna to Protein above**

+[Coulomb's Law Practice](./coulombslaw/practice/) - **Chemistry/Physics** - Shows two objects with + and - charges.
+Students count the charges, measure the distance between and calculate the force.
+Keeps track of number in a row they got right.
+I have them screenshot and turn in.
+[Add #calc on the end](./coulombslaw/practice/#calc) so that the answer box will do basic calculation for the students.
+In that version they can enter the Coulomb constant as 8.987e9 as part of their calculation.

+[Molar Mass Calculator](./molarmasscalculator/) - **Chemistry** - Make a chemical formula and it will demonstrate how to calculate the molar mass.
+Made on commission.

 [Bond Energy Happiness](/bondenergyhappiness/) - **Biology/Chemistry** - This is my attempt at dispelling the common misconception that breaking bonds releases energy.
 I tried to make it clear that it is the reforming of more stable bonds that release energy.